Crunch-io/apidocs-sphinx/source/feature-guide/feature-analyzing.rst

 ``"function": { "combine": []}``, where array arguments are the ``id``\ s of elements to combine as “subtotals”.

-Use an anchor of ``0`` to indicate an insertion before other results.
-Any anchor other than ``0`` that does not match an id in the elements/categories will be included at the end of results.
+Use an anchor of ``top`` to indicate an insertion before other results.
+Use an anchor of ``bottom`` to indicate an insertion after other results.
+Any anchor that does not match an id in the elements/categories will be included at the end of results.

 Examples
 ^^^^^^^^